rasmuserik/veduz/README.md

 	- partial evaluation
 - two-way, also to/from JS+types (µTS)

+# Milestones
+- [x] 0.0.1 Compile + compare examples from spec
+- [ ] 0.0.2 Compile snapshot of itself
+- [ ] 0.0.3 Run partial snapshot of itself

 # Design goal
 - Mypyjs programs must be valid Python program.
 - Only a small subset of python, that can run efficientlyt on JS-engines, are implemented.
 Full python compatibility is a non-goal.
+- AST should be as simple as possible, – everything that behaves like method-calls should be method-calls, everything that could be variables should be variables etc.
 # Specification

 ## Functions